N=2 Generalized Superconformal Quiver Gauge Theory: Examples

+Now let's determine the free matter part.
+The total dimension of Higgs branch of quiver depicted in Figure \ref{degeneration}a) is 19 using our formula (\ref{higgs})(or just from quiver).
+The $E_6$ theory has Higgs branch dimension 11.
+We have the following Higgs branch matching condition:

-where $23$ is from the left quiver and $x$ is the contribution from the fundamental fields, we have $x=0$.
-This result shows that there is no extra fundamentals on $SU(4)$ node, which means that $E_6$ matter system provides conformal anomaly like the three fundamentals on $SU(4)$ node, one can check this using the method in \cite{Argy}.
+where $23$ is from the left quiver and $x$ is the contribution from the free matter fields, $15$ is the dimension of the decoupled gauge group.
+We get $x=0$ which means there is no extra fundamentals on $SU(4)$ node.